musodojo/musoDojo/README.md

-# Muso Dojo - pratcice music.
+# Muso Dojo - Practice Music

 Welcome to Muso Dojo.
 Here you can access a suite of tools to help teachers and students to study chords, scales, and arpeggios on various instruments including Guitar, Bass, Violin and Ukulele.